gabrieldemarmiesse/PEP-draft-multiple-dispatcher/README.rst

 This PEP proposes the introduction of a new ``multiple_dispatcher`` decorator within the ``typing`` module.
 While it will have no runtime effect, type-checkers will recognize it as a marker indicating the application of a multiple dispatch mechanism.
-Any function decorated with ``@typing.multiple_dispatcher`` will be expected create another decorator that adheres to the PEP 484 conventions concerning ``@typing.overload``.
+Any function decorated with ``@typing.multiple_dispatcher`` will be expected decorate another function that adheres to the PEP 484 conventions concerning ``@typing.overload``.

 An illustrative example is provided below::